StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_subset_limit.md

 ## Parameters

-- `src`: the BITMAP value from which you want to obtain elements.
+- `src`: the BITMAP value from which to obtain elements.
-- `start_range`: the start range we want to intercept elements.
+- `start_range`: the start range to intercept elements.
 It must be a BIGINT value.
-If the start range specified by this parameter exceeds the maximum element of the BITMAP value and limit is positive, NULL is returned.
+If the specified start range exceeds the maximum element of the BITMAP value and `limit` is positive, NULL is returned.
 See Example 4.
-- `limit`: the number of elements to obtain from start range to 1.
+- `limit`: the number of elements to obtain starting from `start_range`.
+Negative limits are counted from right to left.

 ## Return value